 SOLAR PIR LIGHTS

-Solar lights will usually be an LED light source and can last between four to six hours giving ample light to your outdoor space.
+Solar garden lighting ideas will usually be an LED light source and can last between four to six hours, giving ample light to your outdoor space.

 When it comes to efficiency, LED security lights are an insider’s favourite.
 ‘Although they can be expensive to purchase, they will save on your energy bills in the long term as they are very energy efficient,’ says Matthew Currington, technical director at The Lighting Superstore.